giachello/mlgw/README.md

 * When a Audio Master or a Video Master starts playing a source that it owns (e.g., a BeoSound 3000 turning on A.MEM), it doesn't tell the ML bus that is happening, so we cannot detect it in the plugin.
 Unfortunately, we can only detect reliably when a speaker turns on to a source owned by a Master somewhere else.
 * When a Video Master has several sources active at the same time (e.g., a Decoder on 'TV' being played locally and a tuner on 'DTV' being distributed on the system) it reports both sources at the same time and that confuses the plugin.
+* When the MLGW reboots, the integration loses connection and stops working.
+You need to reload the integration (Configuration->Integrations->MLGW->...->Reload).
+The solution will be to add a recovery procedure so the integration attempts to reconnect.